ichatz/riotos-apps/temperature_humidity/README.md

 A [video tutorial on using the DHT22 sensor](https://youtu.be/0Z0uEQ21pL4) is available on YouTube.

+Introductory material on how to setup a new RIOT application is provided in the [blog entry in hackster.io](https://www.hackster.io/ichatz/using-a-digital-sensor-on-riot-operating-system-a4c213).

 ## For this application we will use
 - STM32 Nucleo-64 F401RE
 - DHT22 digital sensor